dejlek/itl/README.md

   The size setting is preferred to the capacity.
 If the elements have a fixed size, then size and capacity can be used to pre-allocate buffers.
-- **string** - Represents a text sequence.
-A string has an optional integer size and capacity.
-If size is specified, it means that the string consists of the specified number of units for an implementation defined unit.
-Similarly, capacity represents the maximum number of units in the string.
-Size is preferred to capacity.
 - **record** - A record represents a potentially heterogeneous sequence of named values.
 A record is defined by a list of fields.
 Each field has a name, a type, and an optional flag indicating if the field is